IBM/ibm-cloud-functions-message-hub-trigger/README.md

 ```

 ## Enter data to fire a change
-Begin streaming the OpenWhisk activation log in a second terminal window.
+Begin streaming the Cloud Functions activation log in a second terminal window.
 ```bash
 wsk activation poll
 ```